python-rope/rope/README.txt

 The main motive for starting this project was the lack of good refactoring tools for python language.
-Refactoring programs like "bicycle repair man" aren't reliable due to type inference problems discussed earlier and they support a limited number of refactorings.
+Refactoring programs like "bicycle repair man" aren't reliable due to type inference problems and they support a limited number of refactorings.

 * Why an IDE and not a standalone library or program?